 The iconic Arco Lamp, designed in 1962, has suffered a drastic amount of imitators but the original, licenced version has only ever been manufactured by Flos.
 The base of the lamp is composed of white Cararra marble with chamfered corners and a hole through which, for example, a broom handle can be passed to make lifting and positioning easier.

 Further identification can be found on the inside of the polished aluminium, swivelling ring that surrounds the perforated diffuser where a label has been attached displaying the Flos logo.

 Excluding electrical specifications and the Limited Edition run with a black marble base in 2002, the materials used in the production of the Arco Lamp have not changed since its launch 50 years ago.
-The price for an authorised model is £1,620.00
+View the product page for up to date prices.

 By Charles & Ray Eames Licence holder & manufacturer for Europe and the Middle East: Vitra

 As with the Arco Lamp, the Eames Lounge Chair has spawned an immeasurable amount of pretenders but the only authorised manufacturer of Eames products for Europe and the Middle East is Vitra.
 Herman Miller holds the same licence for the U.S. region.

 An immediate form of identification can be found on a label positioned on the underside of the seat shell denoting the Vitra logo and Charles Eames’ signature.
 The base is a component which, under scrutiny, will often reveal a copy as an original is five legged and neither flat to the floor nor too steeply angled.

 Plus, there are only three finish options for the base: polished or chromed aluminium and the classic black sided with a polished aluminium trim.